justinmdickey/booknook/README.md

-# Personal Library Catalog
+# The Book Nook

-A simple web application to catalog and manage your personal book collection with authentication and Docker support.
+A simple web application to catalog and manage your personal book collection with wishlist functionality, authentication, and Docker support.

 ![screenshot](assets/screenshot.png)